Mrkebubun/sputnik/clients/Admin.md

 Price and quantity values are in user-friendly formats, not internal wire representations.

-The return value is a json list, where the first element is a boolean indicating success or failure, while the second element is the result or the failure message.
+The return value is json, where the `success` element says if the call was a success or failure.
-This echoes the behavior of the WAMP RPC.
+If a success, the result is in the `result` element, while if an error the error message is in the `error` element.

 ## Calls